xhd2015/kool/README.md

 # Kool
-The tool that does more with less asking.
+The tool that does more with less.